discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Responding to a command

-There are multiple ways of responding to a slash command, we will be covering each of these in the following segments.
+There are multiple ways of responding to a slash command, we'll be covering each of these in the following segments.
 The most common way of sending a response is by using the `interaction#reply()` method:

 ::: warning